 Starbucks has established itself as the best global coffeehouse brand.
 Since its inauguration, the company kept striking gold until 2008.
-It came across a severe financial crisis, with its stock process shriveling drastically.
+It encountered a severe financial crisis, with its stock process shriveling drastically.
 They had to close down 977 stores and lay off 18,000 people.

 The next year, they decided to get things back on track.
-They set off by refocusing on what they did best – make coffee!
+They set off by refocusing on what they did best – making coffee!

 Teaming up with an acclaimed marketing company and revised branding strategies, it was turning over a new leaf.
 In 2014, the company reported $16 billion in annual revenue.